Music

 How do we teach music?

-We have an ambitious music curriuculm at Didsbury CE which plays a vital role in preparing every child with the knowldege, skills and understanding needed to engage with an apprecation of listening to, enjoying and performing music for life beyond the primary years.
+We have an ambitious music curriculum at Didsbury CE which plays a vital role in preparing every child with the knowledge, skills and understanding needed to engage with an appreciation of listening to, enjoying and performing music for life beyond the primary years.
 The curriculum content and design improves children knowledge of key musical vocabulary and terms.
 Children are given the opportunity to join the school choir in KS2 and to learn to play a tuned/non-tuned percussion instrument from the music trolley or have individual lessons with our visiting peripatetic teachers.
 Children in year 4 will have access to whole class instrumental teaching for 1 and a half terms in the form of whole class recorder lessons taught by the class teacher.
 They will begin to be taught to read notation for the first time.
-Children are able to have individual music lessons in school with visiting peripetic specialist music teachers.
-There are no financial barriers for pupils on pupil premuim to access to these lessons.
+Children are able to have individual music lessons in school with visiting specialist music teachers.

 Curriculum planning and sequencing